alandekok/bfd-isaac/ISAAC.md

 more modern C prototypes, integers, and styles.
 Otherwise, the output is exactly the same.

+The `sequence.c` file is the `modern.c` file, but with the [BFD API](README.md) added, and some additional minor code changes to make it easier to implement the API.

 ## Running

 You can test ISAAC simply by doing: